-Potential E&S Impacts Mitigation Measures Monitoring Parameter Monitoring Location Monitoring Method Monitoring Frequency Legal Requirements for Monitoring or Implementation Plan Key Performance Indicators Responsible Party Cost Alien vegetation regrowth must be controlled throughout the entire site during the construction period.
-The alien plant removal and control method guidelines should adhere to best practice for the species concerned.
-Such information can be obtained from the Working for Water website as well as herbicide guidelines.
-Waste generation from operation of borrow areas, quarries, asphalt and concrete plants, screening and crushing facilities, site office & maintenance activities such as used containers, food scraps, and office waste (see "Resource and Waste e Management" part) Noise and vibration due to operation of borrow areas, quarries, asphalt and concrete plants, screening and crushing facilities, from the use of machineries and motorized equipment (see "Noise and Vi ibration" part) Air quality deterioration from dusts generated during excavation, borrowing, filling, backfilling and compaction activities, also air emissions due to operation of borrow areas, quarries, asphalt and concrete plants, screening and crushing facilities (see "Air Quality and Greenho use Gas Emissions" pa art) SOCIO-ECONOMIC ENVIRONMENT Local employment Throughout the life of the Project, workers will be recruited from the region as much as possible.
+Potential E&S Impacts Mitigation Measures Monitoring Parameter Monitoring Location Monitoring Method Monitoring Frequency Legal Requirements for Monitoring or Implementation Plan Key Performance Indicators Responsible Party Cost Noise and vibration due to operation of borrow areas, quarries, asphalt and concrete plants, screening and crushing facilities, from the use of machineries and motorized equipment (see "Noise and V ibration" part) Air quality deterioration from dusts generated during excavation, borrowing, filling, backfilling and compaction activities, also air emissions due to operation of borrow areas, quarries, asphalt and concrete plants, screening and crushing facilities (see "Air Quality and Greenhouse Gas Emissions" part) SOCIO-ECONOMIC ENVIRONMENT Local employment Throughout the life of the Project, workers will be recruited from the region as much as possible.
 The recruitment processes will be transparent, public and non-discriminatory, providing equal opportunities with respect to ethnicity, religion, language, gender and sexuality.
 Throughout the life of the Project, priority will be given to working with local suppliers and procuring services from the local employees in the service industry, as much as possible (fuel supply, vehicle maintenance/food, beverage, and spare parts supply, etc.).
-Employment records GRM records Kuruyer Construction and Accommodation Site Kuruyer Limestone Quarries Antakya-Samandağ Road (Including Samandağ Crossing) Km: 0+000- 26+850 Section, also temporary roads and facilities Assessment of the employment records Assessment of the Grievance Redress Mechanism records Monthly AIIB ESF SEP including GRM % of local employment % of local suppliers Contractor Local employment Supply Chain regulate the management of working conditions and labor relations will Supply chain records including contract details Kuruyer Construction and Accommodation Site Kuruyer Limestone Quarries Assessment of the suppliers' records Assessment of the Grievance Redress Mechanism records Monthly AIIB ESF SEP including GRM % of local suppliers Contractor Supply Chain
+Employment records GRM records Erkenek Construction and Accommodation Site and surroundings Assessment of the employment records Assessment of the Grievance Redress Mechanism records Monthly % of local employment % of local suppliers Contractor Included in construction costs Supply Chain In addition to the policy or procedure of the Project Owner on the supply chain, the policies and procedures within the scope of the Project will regulate the management of working conditions and labor relations will include supply chain in line with the AIIB ESF.
+This document will be declared as valid for all suppliers.
+It is declared that supply chain requirements identified in this document have been read, signed and accepted by all suppliers to be provide service to Project or Contractor.
+To summarize following actions will be taken: The KGM PIU/RIU will ensure that the requirements specified in this ESMP are adhered to throughout the contractors' supply chain.
+These requirements will be explicitly incorporated into the contractors' contractual terms.
+The Contractor will be reputable and legitimate enterprises and have an appropriate ESMS that will allow them to operate in a manner consistent with the labor conditions requirements.
+KGM PIU/Supervisor Consultant will monitor its primary supply chain for safety issues related to supply chain workers, and where necessary KGM PIU will introduce procedures and mitigation measures to ensure that suppliers are taking steps to prevent or to correct life-threatening situations.
+The performance of the Contractor will be monitored such that human rights policy and labor rights of all workers are exercised properly and non-compliance measures will be included in their contracts.
+The workers of Contractor will have access to the overall Grievance Redress Mechanism to be established for the Project Suppliers will be informed on the requirements defined in the GAP of the Project. including contract details Performance of the Erkenek Construction and Accommodation Site and surroundings Assessment of the suppliers' records Assessment of the Grievance Redress Mechanism records Monthly AIIB ESF SEP including GRM % of local suppliers Contractor Included in construction costs